-- Local authorities (e.g. mental health officers)
+- local authorities (e.g. mental health officers)

-- NHS (e.g. responsible medical officers)
+- the NHS (e.g. responsible medical officers)

-- Legal professionals (these may be legal representatives whom you have appointed to act on your behalf)
+- legal professionals (these may be legal representatives whom you have appointed to act on your behalf)

-- The Scottish Ministers
+- the Welsh Ministers

 Do you transfer my personal data to other countries?